 Students who are found to be cheating will receive no credit on the portion of the assignment in question and may be assigned a detention or Saturday School.
+Artificial Intelligence (AI) products/results presented as the work of a student or the work as one's own thoughts without permission from the teacher or administrator is considered cheating.
 Subsequent incidences of cheating may be dealt with more stringently.